NEUBIAS/training-resources/_modules/filter_neighbourhood.md

 objectives:
   - Understand the basic principle of a neighborhood filter.
-  - Apply a mean filter to an image.
+  - Apply basic neighborhood filters to an image.

 motivation: >
   Images are quite often noisy or have other issues that make them hard to segment, e.g. by means of a simple intensity threshold.
 Neighborhood filters are often used to enhance the images in order to facilitate better performance of segmentation algorithms.